Proposal vs. Contract: What's The Difference?

 Why do you need a proposal?

-Think of a proposal as your business's first impression; it's your chance to show potential clients not just what you can do, but how you plan to achieve it.
+Think of a proposal as your business’s first impression; it’s your chance to show potential clients not just what you can do, but how you plan to achieve it.
+However, such a proposal cannot be legally binding if it lacks essential elements like mutual assent and consideration.

 Proposals are your pitch, laying out the services or products you offer in a way that’s meant to persuade and inform.